CamilleSouvigny/CamilleSouvigny/Customer_segmentation/README.md

 K-means, the most popular algorithm, is the best to find well-rounded compact clusters.
 It fails to recognise different shapes of clusters.

 ![image](Data/ensemble_clustering_schema.png)

+Ensemble clustering combines clusters through a consensus matrix and regroups individuals that are most often clustered together.
+It recognises various shapes of clusters.